iamhriturajsaha/AI-POWERED-ARTICLE-TO-IMAGE-GENERATOR/README.md

 ## Overview

 The AI-Powered Article to Image Generator is an end-to-end automated pipeline that transforms written content into professional-grade visual assets.
-Built for content creators, digital marketers and developers, this system leverages state-of-the-art AI models to generate custom images that perfectly complement article text—eliminating the need for expensive stock photography or manual design work.
+Built for content creators, digital marketers and developers, this system leverages state-of-the-art AI models to generate custom images that perfectly complement article text, eliminating the need for expensive stock photography or manual design work.

 ### Key Capabilities